-At Salisbury Medical Practice, we recognise that intimate examinations may be uncomfortable or distressing, and that patients may be reassured by the presence of a trained chaperone.
-The clinician performing the procedure will ask you beforehand if you would like to have one present.
+At Salisbury Medical Practice, we recognise that intimate examinations can be uncomfortable or distressing, and that patients may be reassured by the presence of a trained chaperone.
+The clinician performing your procedure will ask you beforehand if you would like to have a chaperone present.

-In addition, patients can ask to have a chaperone present for any other examination or procedure.
-If you decide that you would like to have one, please could you tell the receptionist when you are booking the appointment, so that arrangements can be made.
+In addition, patients can ask to have a chaperone present for any other examinations or procedures.
+If you decide that you would like to have one, please tell the receptionist when you are booking the appointment so that the appropriate arrangements can be made.

 A chaperone is there to ensure that you are not experiencing discomfort during the examination, and for reassurance in situations where you may feel vulnerable.

-They may be a clinical member of staff, such as a nurse, or a non-clinical member of staff, such as a receptionist.
+A chaperone can be a clinical member of staff, such as a nurse, or a non-clinical member of staff, such as a receptionist.
 In the latter case, the non-clinical member of staff would have completed prior training to act as a chaperone.

-We would not normally ask a family member or friend to act as a chaperone, but this does not mean that you cannot have one with you, if you feel that it would be helpful.
+We would not normally ask for a family member or friend to act as a chaperone, but this does not mean that you cannot have one with you if you feel that it would be helpful.